-Windows, external doors and joinery

-Repair category 1

-Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-Within the limitations of our inspection, no significant defects were noted.
-The windows and doors within the main house appear original.
+Windows, external doors and joinery Repair category 1 Notes Within the limitations of our inspection no significant defects were noted to the windows and external doors.
+Windows and doors are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Windows and doors were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.

-External decorations
+External decoration s

 Repair category 1

 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.